nynymike/api-demo/readme.md

 ssh -L 8001:localhost:8001 mike@gg.gluu.me
 ```

-* Get ssl certificates for Gluu Server and Kong; cat into one pem file
+* Get ssl certificates for Gluu Server and Kong; cat into one file
+called certs.pem.
+Note: you may have to use `dos2unix` to remove the
+carriage returns (^M).

 * Run bottle application